Cecchetti Method of Classical Ballet

 * Australian Ballet School

-RAD and Vaganova methods also incorporate Cecchetti's principles.
+RAD and Vaganova methods also incorporate some of Cecchetti's principles.